 Client -> Subscription <- Check -> Event -> Filter -> Mutator -> Handler

-• Client: A client is a server running a check.
-Usually this is either a server you are monitoring or a server monitoring another server/service.
+is a server running a check.
+Usually this is either a server you are monitoring or a server monitoring another server/service. - Subscription: Clients and checks are matched together through a

-• Handler: A handler is actually anything that receives an event data and does something with it.
+is actually anything that receives an event data and does something with it.
 This could be an e-mail notification or a script that restarts things.
 Anything.

 I encourage going through the official documentation to get a better understanding of each component.